Bianca Sierra: Toppserien

 Sierra joined the first division Norwegian club Arna-Bjørnar in March 2016.

 Úrvalsdeild

 Sierra signed for Icelandic Úrvalsdeild kvenna team Þór/KA in March 2017.
 She played 18 games during the 2017 Úrvalsdeild kvenna season, scoring two goals and helping the club to the national championship.
-In November 2017, Sierra resigned with Þór/KA for the 2018 season.
+In November 2017, Sierra signed with Þór/KA again for the 2018 season.

 Mexico women's national soccer team

 Sierra was a member of the Under-20 Mexico women's national football team from 2009 to 2012.
 She played in all eight matches for Mexico in the 2010 FIFA U-20 Women's World Cup in Germany and the 2012 FIFA U-20 Women's World Cup in Japan.
 Her teams advanced to the quarterfinals in both events.

 In 2013 Sierra was selected to be a member of the Mexico women's national football team and played in friendly matches against Canada and the United States.
 In 2014, she was on the roster of the Mexico team at the Four Nations Tournament in China.